Graduate School of International Social Sciences

 In addition, students can further their own research and develop career paths through "Industrial-Governmental-Academic Collaborative Research", “International Field Work”, and other projects that provide opportunities for them to present their research and participate in international research collaborations.
 A flexible curriculum across departments [International Public Policy EP (Education Program) and Taxation / Accounting EP (Education Program)] and the All-English Graduate Program also enables students to acquire and develop specialized knowledge and skills.
 After completing the degree, graduates may pursue global careers as research fellows, professional practitioners such as lawyers and accountants, public officers in national and regional governments, international organization staff, or policy advisers and consultants to international corporations.

 - This program pursues an interdisciplinary study of international public policy and its coordination among various countries in relation to global issues such as poverty problems, sustainable development, and the capabilities of people in each country.
 The program is designed to provide students with lectures and workshops to study global issues based on comparative institutional analysis, historical analysis, and various empirical studies.
-Professors from three departments—the Department of Economics, the Department of Business Administration, and the Department of International and Business Law—have joined the program.
+A selected number of professors from the Department of Economics, the Department of Business Administration, and the Department of International and Business Law are cross-appointed in support of this program.

 - This program will be offered both by academics and by distinguished practitioners, such as practicing lawyers specialized in Taxation, and practicing accountants, who experienced tax/financial accounting practices in domestic/international fields.
 Doctor Candidates will pursue academic research based on Law or Accounting, traditional academic analysis or practices.
 Courses may include theoretical study of cross-relationship between taxation and accounting, accounting consideration as a legal method of tax study, research on methodologies for legal analysis of taxation with methods of accounting as information sciences, inter-relationship between tax/accounting theories and business conducts/practices.

-- Department of Economics International M.A. and Ph.D.
-Programs
+- International M.A. and Ph.D.
+Programs in Economics

 - The Department of International and Business Law at Yokohama National University (YNU) is launching a new doctoral program in Fall 2013 taught entirely in English.
 The program is designed to provide students with legal knowledge and practical skills needed for work in, inter alia, international organizations and transnational civil society organizations in various areas of global policy making.
 We seek motivated students from all over the world, who are eager to work in such fields.
 Graduates of the Doctoral Program in Transnational Law and Policy will be able to conduct leading-edge research and publish their research outcome in international conferences (both academic and policy-oriented).
 They will also have the opportunity to acquire high-level research skills in various methods of empirical and theoretical analysis so as to enable them to produce policy-oriented papers.